-Defense Paperwork: Each candidate should bring the following two required Graduate School forms to the defense: Report on Comprehensive Exam/Thesis Defense, Master's and Doctoral; and the Certificate of Approval Form.
-The thesis candidate should also download the SFP Film/ Video /Digital File Submission Form located here: http://sfp.montana.edu/ sciencenaturefilm/forms/.
-Immediately after a successful completion of the defense, committee members will sign the two Graduate School forms.
-The SFP Film/Video /Digital File Submission Form needs to be signed only by the Committee Chair.
-The three forms should then be taken to Vicki Miller, who will assist the successful candidates in correctly routing the completed forms.
-The student will submit their thesis andan H.264 compressed mp4 directly to the Graduate School at gradformatting@montana.edu immediately after a successful defense.
-If the file for the Graduate School is more than 5GB, please contact the submission advisor at gradformatting@ montana.edu.
-Two digital copies of the film (both an H.264 compressed mp4 file and a high resolution Apple ProRes QuickTime uncompressed file) must be submitted to the Graduate Program Assistant in VCB 225 for archiving in the SFP database and the Electronic Thesis Film Database (ETFD), accessible through the MFA website.
-The Graduate Program Assistant will also submit the thesis film files to the Graduate School as part of the degree requirements.
+Defense Paperwork: You should bring the following required Graduate School form to the defense: Report on Comprehensive Exam/Thesis Defense, Master's and Doctoral.
+Download all forms located here: http:// sfp.montana.edu/sciencenaturefilm/forms/.
+Immediately after a successful completion of the defense, committee members will sign the Graduate School form.
+The SFP Film/Video/Digital File Submission Form is a DocuSign form and needs to be signed only by the Committee Chair.
+Look on the Graduate School Forms website for the most up to date submission information.
+All digital DocuSign forms will be submitted to the Student Assistant MFA Coordinator and then submitted to the Graduate School.
+You will submit your thesis and an H.264 compressed mp4, a WebVTT encoded in UTF-8 format subtitle file, and paragraph description of the film directly to the Graduate School's Submission Portal immediately after a successful defense.
+In order to comply with ADA regulations the final film submitted to the Graduate School must have captions.
+If the file for the Graduate School is more than 5GB, please contact the submission advisor at gradformatting@montana.edu.
+Both an H.264 compressed mp4 file and a high resolution Apple ProRes QuickTime uncompressed file must be submitted to the Student Assistant MFA Coordinator in VCB 225 for archiving in the SFP database and the Electronic Thesis Film Database (ETFD), accessible through the MFA website.
+Captions are not required for these submissions.
+It is your responsibility to submit the final film to the Graduate School